• Skip to primary navigation

 Recipe Card

-Spaghetti squash boats served on a white plate.
+Spaghetti squash pizza is served on a white plate.

-These delicious spaghetti squash "boats" let you enjoy the wonderful flavors and cheesiness of pizza with a tasty vegetable base.
+This delicious spaghetti squash pizza is ready in less than an hour.
+It combines the flavors and cheesiness of pizza with a better-for-you vegetable base.

 Prep Time30 minutes mins